 If you’re hired to work in-person, your employer will set you up with a bank account from that country.
 Even while I’ve had accounts in Ecuador, South Korea, and Vietnam, I’ve still kept my US account.
 I use the account in-country to cover all my expenses and keep my US account for savings.
 I’ve even transferred money out of those accounts abroad to my US account to better help me save or to clean it out before a move.

-If you instead opted for a freelance visa or something similar, it might be a requirement to open a bank account in country and deposit a certain amount in there.
+If you instead opted for a freelance visa or something similar, it might be a requirement to open a bank account in-country and deposit a certain amount of money there.
 If that’s the case, your lawyer or the embassy will walk you through how to best do that.

 Again, unless you’re trying to cut off all ties from your home country, I recommend keeping a local mailing address on file.
 Personally, I use my parents.
 Although I haven’t lived in the US for over 10 years, that’s the address I have on my driver’s license and it’s the one connected with my bank account.